MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 ## About the DeployR API

 The DeployR API exposes the R platform as a service allowing the integration of R statistics, analytics, and visualizations inside Web, desktop and mobile applications.
 This API is exposed by the DeployR server, a standards-based server technology capable of scaling to meet the needs of enterprise-grade deployments.
-For an overview of additions and updates to the API for the latest release please refer to the section [API Change History](#api-change-history) for details.

-### About R

-**Open Source R**

-During the last decade, the momentum coming from both academia and industry has lifted the R programming language to become the single most important tool for computational statistics, visualization and data science.
-Worldwide, millions of statisticians and data scientists use R to solve their most challenging problems in fields ranging from computational biology to quantitative marketing.

-**Microsoft R Services & Microsoft R Open**

-Microsoft R Services is a production-grade analytics software built upon the powerful open source R statistics language.

-Microsoft R Open is the enhanced distribution of open source R from Microsoft.

-With the advent of DeployR, the full statistics, analytics and visualization capabilities of R (through Microsoft R Open, Microsoft R Services, or CRAN R) can now be directly leveraged inside Web, desktop and mobile applications.
+With the advent of DeployR, the full statistics, analytics and visualization capabilities of R can now be directly leveraged inside Web, desktop and mobile applications.

 ### R for Application Developers